Search

 How To Treat a Labrador With Diarrhea

-A weak, dehydrated Labrador resulting from diarrhea isn’t a pleasant sight for any dog owner.
-As such, any owner with an affected Lab will be wondering: How do I stop my Lab from having diarrhea?
+A weak, dehydrated Labrador due to diarrhea isn’t a pleasant sight for any dog owner.

 Diarrhea, especially acute, can have severe effects on the stomach, including inflammation and the strain of rushed bowel movements.
 For this reason, you should allow your Lab’s GI to rest and recover through fasting.

-Fasting means not giving your Lab any form of food, including treats, snacks, or main meals, for at least 12 hours.
+Fasting means not giving your Labrador any food, including treats, snacks, or main meals, for at least 12 hours.

 A bland diet is the best home remedy for Labrador diarrhea.
 Your dog should start this diet 12 hours into fasting.
-This diet is easy to digest and works well with your dog’s delicate stomach following diarrhea.
+This diet is easy to digest and works well with your dog’s delicate stomach following runny poop.

 There are several bland diet options you can choose from, such as:

-• Boiled rice and chicken steak: This diet is the standard diet proposed for dogs with diarrhea because it’s easy to digest.
+• Boiled rice and chicken: This diet is the standard diet proposed for dogs with diarrhea because it’s easy to digest.

 3. Preempt Labrador Diarrhea With a Fiber Supplement

-The good bacteria in your Lab’s GI consume fiber and make short-chain fatty acids that have a healing effect on the intestines.
+The good bacteria in your Lab’s GI consume fiber and make short-chain fatty acids that heal the intestines.
 These can prevent stress-induced diarrhea from starting.

-You shouldn’t give flavored options of Metamucil to dogs with diarrhea.
+Don’t give flavored Metamucil options to dogs with diarrhea.
 Also, pay attention to the label to ensure the fiber supplement doesn’t contain xylitol, a natural sugar alcohol in plants that’s highly toxic for dogs.

 4. Give Your Lab Probiotics